-Our business is heavily regulated in most of our markets.
+Our business is regulated in most of our markets.
 We deal with numerous U.S. government agencies and entities, including, but not limited to, branches of the U.S. military and the Department of Homeland Security.
 Similar government authorities exist in our international markets.

 We are also subject to export laws and regulations.
 These laws include, among others, the U.S. Export Administration Regulations, administered by the U.S. Department of Commerce, Bureau of Industry and Security, the International Traffic in Arms Regulations (the "ITAR"), administered by the U.S. Department of State, Directorate of Defense Trade Controls, and trade sanctions, regulations and embargoes administered by the U.S. Department of Treasury, Office of Foreign Assets Control.
 Among its many provisions, the ITAR requires a license application for the export of firearms and congressional approval for any application with a total value of \$1 million or higher.
-We have been issued an exemption under the ITAR that eliminates the need to apply for individual licenses to export our products outside the United States.